The WhatsApp Problem in Healthcare

 AI speech recognition | Transcribed text in timeline |

-The final output combines all three data streams into a single, unified clinical narrative.
+The final output combines all data streams into a single, unified clinical narrative.
 Each entry is positioned according to its original timestamp, providing a complete chronological view of the patient interaction.
+Even long conversations spanning months of messages are processed in 30-40 seconds, producing a comprehensive clinical summary that would take a doctor significantly longer to compile manually.

 Privacy and Compliance Considerations